 If our internal monologues are judgmental, critical, shaming, or perfectionistic, it impacts our sense of self-worth, confidence, and competence.
 We all know that bullying takes an emotional toll, so why would we ever believe that bullying ourselves would be appropriate or productive?
 Negative self-talk puts a glass ceiling on healthy risk-taking, as well as personal and professional growth.

-There’s nothing more powerful than the way we talk to ourselves about ourselves.
 But when our self-talk is kind, compassionate, encouraging, forgiving, and optimistic, it enables us to move beyond old wounds and approach life’s challenges with confidence.
 It encourages us to engage in self-care and move away from chaotic drama.
 We’re therefore more likely to be choose relationships that are respectful and loving, and pursue careers that are fulfilling.

 In the same way that repetitive negative thoughts can cause us to spiral into anguish, positive self-talk has a positive domino effect.
 When we look at ourselves through a lens of kindness and compassion, it impacts the way we look at others in the world, too.
 When we are patient and allow ourselves to make mistakes, we become more generous in the ways in which we perceive others—and find it easier to forgive their slights.
 Positive self-talk also leads to increased gratitude, which changes brain chemistry in positive ways and promotes emotional and physical wellbeing.